karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Date: Sun, 05 Jun 2022 17:18:48 GMT
 ```

-Now, image the scenario where someone needs to access those private resources, for that purpose you put in place a Point-to-Site VPN, but if you try to invoke some of the private resources behind a private endpoint while connected to the VPN you'll get an error.
+Now, image the scenario where someone needs to access those private resources, for that purpose you put in place a Point-to-Site VPN, but if you try to invoke some of the private resources that are using a private endpoint while connected to the VPN you'll get an error.

 ```bash
 $ curl -I dns-resolver-test.azurewebsites.net